kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 Contrary to the regular technical documentation, UI elements follow different guidelines and best practices.
 Due to the limited space you can use to convey a message, your UI text must be as precise and concise as possible.
 Here are some general guidelines you should follow when designing and writing content for UI elements:

-- Use active voice and action-oriented language, starting with a verb.
+- Use active voice and action-oriented language.
-- Use title case for short texts, such as labels or headings, and sentence case for messages and explanations, unless specified otherwise.
+- Use title case for short one-line texts, such as labels or headings, and sentence case for messages and explanations, unless specified otherwise. (?)
-- Use plural for the object names as users usually interact with multiple objects within the program:
+- Use plural for the object names, as users usually interact with multiple objects within the program, for example:

   ✅ Service Instances <br>
   ⛔️ Service Instance